 Are their income requirements?

 Yes, applicant’s income must fall between 30-60% of the Area Median Income.
-These guidelines are set by HUD and based on household size (the number family members who will be living in the home). *These guidelines change annually and change based on the town we build in.
-Current Greater Lowell HUD AMI guidelines for our Concord build are:
+These guidelines are set by HUD and based on household size (the number of family members who will be living in the home). *These guidelines change annually and change based on the town we build in.
+Current Greater Lowell HUD AMI guidelines:

 Once selected, do Habitat homeowners receive the home for free?